A Triathlon Training Plan For Your First Ironman

 Types of workouts:

-• Strength: Regular swimming with paddles, running hills and cycling with low cadence work builds strength and durability of your muscles.
+• Strength: Regularly swimming with paddles, running hills and cycling with low cadence work will build strength and durability of your muscles.

 • Recovery: Get fresh to go hard again.